jiangorbit/guidertop/README.md

 # guidertop
-This is an academi guide home page.
+This is an academic guide home page.
-Design by Viggo, Power by Hexo & hexo-theme-webstack.
+Design by Viggo, power by Hexo & hexo-theme-webstack.